pashudzu/UnderTheCoverOfNight/README.md

 # Development
 The game is built in Godot engine Mono using C#.
 Also game using addons Godot-jolt and HTerrain.

+# 🌌 Under the Cover of Night

+Can you escape... or will the village keep you forever?

+# 🕯️ About the Game:

+The year is 2010.
+You arrive at your recently purchased dacha in a remote, snow-covered Russian village called Voronitsa.
+Once a small Soviet settlement, it's now nothing more than a forgotten ghost town — crumbling, decaying, and left to time.

+But something still lingers here.

+You came for peace and quiet.
+You found silence.
+Too much of it.

+Strange things begin to happen as night falls.
+Your phone signal vanishes.
+And something — or someone — is watching from the woods.

+Your only chance is to escape.
+To do that, you’ll need to search old Soviet-era buildings, roads swallowed by snow, and half-collapsed gas stations for the supplies needed to fuel your car.
+But the deeper you dig into the village’s past, the more disturbing the truth becomes.

+# ❄️ Features:

+🧭 Explore a snowbound open environment full of eerie atmosphere and hidden secrets

+🏚️ Search through old Soviet objects, abandoned houses, and relics from the past

+👁️ Avoid the gaze of something that haunts the village still

+🚗 Find fuel to fix your vehicle and get out

+🎧 Feel the tension build through sound, ambience, and mystery — no cheap jumpscares

+# Status of project: I've stopped working on this project.

+# ⏳ Gameplay Duration:

+A short, narrative-driven horror experience — around 45 minutes to 1 hour of gameplay.

+# ⚠️ Content Warning:

+This game contains themes of loneliness, psychological horror, and supernatural elements.
+No gore or explicit violence.
+Recommended age: 12+

+# 🛠️ Made with:

+Created solo in Godot (C#) with handcrafted environments, custom story elements, and atmospheric sound.
+Inspired by real abandoned villages and the eerie beauty of post-Soviet decay.

+You're not the first to enter Voronitsa.
+The question is — will you be the last?

 # Feedback
 If you have suggestions or find bugs, feel free to create an issue or leave a comment!